 Start Preparing for Open Enrollment Today

 Now is the time to start planning for open enrollment.
-Following these open enrollment tips for employers we have provided can improve your employees’ overall open enrollment experience.
+Following these open enrollment tips for employers we have provided can improve your employees’ overall experience.
 With a streamlined communication strategy and paperless process, you’ll quickly and efficiently get information into employees’ hands.
 Meanwhile, an HR provider can help you gain peace of mind through employee benefit access, accurate data, reduced compliance risks, and carrier connections.

-Disclaimer: This article intends to provide open enrollment tips for employers to have a successful open enrollment process.
+Disclaimer: This article intends to provide open enrollment tips for employers to have a successful process.
 It does not offer advice on benefits offerings or legislation.
 APS does not provide ASO or PEO services.
 Our platform assists with benefits administration, open enrollment, carrier integrations, and COBRA administration.
-If you need assistance with evaluating benefit offerings and compliance with legislation, please contact your broker or HR consultant.
+If you need assistance evaluating benefit offerings and compliance with legislation, please contact your broker or HR consultant.

 How APS Can Help